Noise-aware Learning from Web-crawled Image-Text Data for Image Captioning: Network Architecture Details

-We present the network architecture of our quality controllable caption generator in~\cref{fig:net_arch}.
+We present the network architecture of our alignment-level-controllable captioner in~\cref{fig:net_arch}.
 When a pair of an image and a caption is given, we first calculate the cosine similarity, $s \in \mathbb{R}$, of the pair using pre-trained CLIP ViT-L/14.
 Then, we convert the similarity score into a discrete alignment level $l \in \{ 1, ..., K \}$ via the bucketing technique as described in~\cref{sec:method:noise_acquisition}.
 After getting the alignment level, we feed the discrete alignment level as a control signal into a learnable embedding layer to get a control vector that has the same dimension as the image embedding extracted from an image encoder.
-Finally, we concatenate the control and image embedding vectors and feed them to a caption decoder model as a prefix.
+Finally, we concatenate the control signal and image embedding vectors and feed them to a caption decoder model.
 During the inference phase, we can simply set the control signal $z$ as the desired alignment level (\eg, $z=7$) to get a caption describing a given image.
-Since our quality controllable caption generator requires only a minor change (\ie, add a prefix) to a conventional image captioning model, our proposed noise-aware learning framework can be simply applied to any captioning model.